-If you are taking this medication to prevent gout attacks, ask your doctor about the dose and schedule you should follow.
+If you are taking this medication to prevent gout attacks or for pericarditis, ask your doctor about the dose and schedule you should follow.
 Carefully follow your doctor's directions.

 If you are taking this medication to prevent attacks of pain caused by familial Mediterranean fever, the usual dose is 1.2 to 2.4 milligrams daily.
 The total dose may be taken once daily or divided into two doses a day.
 Your doctor may need to adjust your dose to control your symptoms or if you have side effects.